 UD ADVANCE works with deans and chairs to support formal mentoring within departments.
 Under this program, faculty are assigned a mentor (or mentors) from within their department to help them navigate departmental, college, and university policies and practices.
-The formal mentoring program was first developed under UD’s ADVANCE PAID grant (2008-2013) in the College of Engineering and the natural sciences portfolio of the College of Arts and Sciences.
-We are now working with the ADVANCE Faculty Fellows and members of the Faculty Senate Committee on Diversity and Inclusion to extend formal mentoring across campus for assistant and associate professors.
+Read the Faculty Handbook statement on formal mentoring here.

 Each department is different, with its own characteristics, culture, and mentoring needs.
 Please consider the below resources templates that should be modified to meet the needs of your department.

 - Mentoring Checklist (Suggested Topics)–STEM focused (1-page formatted PDF)

 - Suggested Mentoring Topics–Humanities focused (English Dept)

 - Slides on Formal Mentoring from March 2019 Provost’s Chairs’ Workshop (May be useful for faculty working on mentoring plans)

 - Template Framework for Formal Mentoring (helpful for departments developing mentoring plans)